 Site Features

-- State of Disrepair: Partially ruined, some parts well preserved.
+- State of disrepair: Partially in ruins, some parts well preserved.

 - Access: Restricted, discretion required.